prakhar1989/hugo-blog/content/projects.md

       <figcaption>Xcite Checkout page</figcaption>
 		</figure>
 		<p> One of the first work projects to be included in this page as this is a project I'm particularly proud of.
 In this project I acted as a sole front-end engineer and was responsible for bringing a new technology - Angular.js in our stack of tools. </p>
-    <p>The business proposition thorough this 2-month long project was to enable Guest checkout that would allow a faster and a more seamless checkout for customers who don't wish to register.
+    <p>The business proposition through this 2-month long project was to enable Guest checkout that would allow a faster and a more seamless checkout for customers who don't wish to register.
 In the process we made the checkout process as a single-page application and moved from an entangled jQuery codebase to a one in Angular.js.
 To learn more feel free to go through a few <a href="articles/choosing-angular/">blog</a> <a href="articles/organizing-angular-apps-for-testing/">posts</a> that I've shared on the topic.
 		</p>
 	</div>
 </li>